tomcrown/zap-x/README.md

 Every on-chain transaction is submitted through AVNU's paymaster.
 Users sign with their Privy wallet but never hold STRK for gas.
 The app sponsors all fees.

-### AI Command Parsing
+### AI Chat Interface

-The send form includes a natural language input bar.
-Users can type things like:
+Zap-X has no forms and no navigation menus.
+Every action happens through a single chat interface powered by Google Gemini.
+Users type what they want, the AI parses the intent and prepares the transaction, and the user confirms.

+Examples:

 - "Send 10 STRK to @tomcrown"
-- "Transfer 0.5 STRK to alice@example.com with note birthday gift"
+- "Transfer 0.5 STRK to alice@example.com"
+- "Swap USDC to STRK"
+- "DCA 5 STRK daily"
+- "Stake 20 STRK"

-Google Gemini parses the intent and pre-fills the form fields automatically.
+Gemini parses the intent and pre-fills all transaction parameters automatically.

 ### Private Transfers (Tongo Confidential)